megasanjay/vue3-marquee/docs/guide.md

 ### delay

-A delay before the animation starts (in seconds)
+A delay before the animation starts (in seconds).

 | Type   | Default value | Required | Accepted values |
 | ------ | ------------- | -------- | --------------- |